spryker/spryker-docs/docs/scos/dev/update-spryker/update-spryker.md

 ## Splitting from features to individual modules

-If you need to update at the module level, you might want to extract individual modules out of features.
+If you need to update on the module level, you might want to extract individual modules out of features.
 To do that, you only need to change your `composer. json` file.
 Read on to learn how you can do it.

 ### Spryker feature structure